anyrun/anyrun-integration-microsoft/Microsoft Sentinel/README.md

 **Latest Version:** 1.0.0
 **Release Date:** 10/09/2025

 This playbook makes the incident enrichment process in Microsoft Sentinel even more automated if you are also using Microsoft Defender for Endpoint (MDE).
-In this case, the entire automation mechanism can be combined into a single Azure Logic App, leveraging MDE's capabilities to extract files from endpoints via API.
+In this case, the entire automation mechanism can be combined into Azure Logic App and Azure Function App, leveraging MDE's capabilities to extract files from endpoints via API.

 [Open connector's page](https://github.com/anyrun/anyrun-integration-microsoft/tree/main/Microsoft%20Sentinel/ANYRUN-Sandbox-Defender)